 If you have a special request on short notice, please feel free to email me and if necessary, I will “stack” your event in the order it was received or designate another staff member to address your event needs if I’m not available.

 Please Note: If I am already booked Coordinating an Event on the date you are requesting on short notice that I Do Not Event Stack on those dates.
 The reason for this is that I’m on location 4-8 hours and obviously, not available to “stack” an event on the same date.
 However, someone else on my staff can certainly accommodate you.

 Event Coordination takes far longer on location than a Religious Ceremony or Service.
 I’m generally on location for a Religious Ceremony an hour and schedule two hours just to be on the safe side.

 The reason I give myself two hours on location to Officiate a wedding that often only takes 20-30 minutes to perform for is that clients often request for me to stay after a ceremony either for photos or to say a prayer before the meal.
 I rarely can stay for the reception due to my schedule although I do appreciate the offer.

 My Texas Twins Events staff members often have far more “flexibility” for new bookings than I do.
 Everyone on my staff is a member of my family.
-Texas Twins Events, Texas Twins Treasures, Texas Prison Weddings and Texas Twins TV are all owned and operated by me and four generations of my family work with me to make Dream Events a Reality “one family or barter at a time from Fort Worth, Texas.”
+Texas Twins Events, The Pawning Planners, Texas Twins Treasures, Texas Prison Weddings and Texas Twins TV are all owned and operated by me and four generations of my family work with me to make Dream Events a Reality “one family or barter at a time from Fort Worth, Texas.”

 Rev Wendy Wortham